TheIoTLearningInitiative/InternetOfThingsCloud/documentation/Nova.md

   18 c-sch                                                                  $(L)
 ```

-We removed/dettached n-cpu so we needed to restart OpenStack in the node
+We removed "16 n-cpu" so we needed to restart OpenStack in the node

 ```sh
 CTRL-A D